halilergul1/AutoEncoders-HW/README.md

 # AutoEncoders-HW
-This repo contains linear, non-linear and stack autoencoder homeworks I did for my deep learning class
+This repo contains linear, non-linear and stack autoencoder trials of mine for experimentation and use cases